Kavya-2025-DevOps/1_Linux_Prep/Q_n_A.md

     Additional command (for directory usage):
         "du -sh *"  => Shows size of files and directories in current folder

-11.What is the difference between rm, rmdir, and rm -rf?
+11. What is the difference between rm, rmdir, and rm -rf?
     1. rm => "rm file.txt"
         Used to delete files
         Can also delete directories with options